-ategory III & Total # of
+approx. 100 c -,-,

-IV Event Days
+Catagony Category III & Total # of

-French
+Category I & II Events IV Event Days

-Events (out of 70
+(max. of 40) Events (out of 70

-max of 30) total)
+(max of 30) total)

-Events max of 30)
+46 30 76

 3. Application Submittal Deadlines (pgs.
 7-8)

 a.
 Level III events, which are the largest category proposed in the SEPG, would be scheduled onto the following year's calendar first and would be approved by Council in October of each year.
 Level I and II events would be able to submit their applications at the same time as Level III events, although they would not be considered until the calendar with Level III events is approved.